cloudbeds/CB-API-TinyPointOfSale.Android.iOS/README.md

     iv.
 You will need to Copy/Paste the contents if these XML files into the Mobile applications.
 If you are running the Android empulator you should be able to copy/paste right from your desktop into the Textbox of the mobile application and click the mobile-app button to parse an save these secrets-containing XML files onto the mobile debvice.
 (If you are running on actual hardware devices, you can email yourself these 2 files and copy/paste them from the mobile device itself).
 You must do this for both the Application-Scecrets and the Session-Tokens; there is a botton on the mobile application home screen to help import each.

-    **Result:** You will now be able to run THIS (CB-API-TinyPointOfSale) application and it will use these secrets to log into your Cloudbeds property
+    **Result:** You will now be able to run THIS (CB-API-TinyPointOfSale-Mobile-Devices-App) application and it will use these secrets to log into your Cloudbeds property